โญ Why is Mobile-First Indexing Important?

 ๐ ๏ธ Useful Tools for Assessing Mobile-First Indexing

-- Google's Mobile-Friendly Test to ensure usability.
+- Google's Mobile-Friendly Test to ensure usability and compliance with mobile standards.

-- PageSpeed Insights for optimizing mobile speed.
+- PageSpeed Insights for optimizing mobile speed and identifying performance bottlenecks.

-- Lighthouse for comprehensive mobile site audits.
+- Lighthouse for comprehensive mobile site audits, providing insights into performance, accessibility, and best practices.

 ๐ Quick Facts About Mobile-First Indexing